duneanalytics/docs/docs/data-tables/spellbook/index.md

 description: With the help of the community we construct customs tables which cover the entirety of a type of activity on the blockchain called Spells.
 ---

-**Spells are custom tables that are built and maintained by Dune and our community.**

-!!! note "Spellbook Runs on Spark SQL"
-       Spellbook Spells are available on Dune V2, queryable from both Spark SQL and Dune SQL [V2 Query Engines](/query/index.md).
-For now, Spells will continue to be written in Spark SQL and querying them with Dune SQL will require small syntax changes.
-While the changes needed to make Spells Dune SQL native are small, we want to make sure Dune SQL is rock solid before we implement them!

 **The spellbook github repo can be found at [Spellbook](https://github.com/duneanalytics/spellbook).**

 **To see a complete list of Spellbook Spell tables, visit the [Spellbook Model Docs](https://spellbook-docs.dune.com/#!/overview).**
 ## Abstraction and Aggregation Tables for Blockchain Data

 Spellbook is an open-source [dbt repository](https://docs.getdbt.com/docs/introduction) for creating and maintaining high-level blockchain data tables using SQL and [Jinja templating](https://realpython.com/primer-on-jinja-templating/).

+**Spells are custom tables that are built and maintained by Dune and our community.**

 It enables the community to build toward a standardized way to transform data into meaningful abstraction layers.
 With web3 data, we have a foundational layer of [Raw Data](../../../raw/index.md) - blockchain transactions, traces, and logs.
 Spellbook lets us create abstracted data sets, like [dex.trades](https://dune.com/spellbook#!/model/model.spellbook.dex_trades) and [nft.trades](https://dune.com/spellbook#!/model/model.spellbook.nft_trades), which aggregate and organize raw data from multiple sources to make it much easier to query.